 Be cautious of any site that asks for personal information, like your name, address, or Social Security number.

-In addition, be wary of clicking on links from unknown they could contain malware or lead you to a phishing site.
+In addition, be wary of clicking on unknown links; they could contain malware or lead you to a phishing site.

 Fact-check before you share anything online